Pomona of Montana Heritage Apples

-Apples are not true to seed, meaning when you plant an apple from seed the result will be a different apple.
-It might resemble the parent fruit, but it will not be an exact replicate much like a child is not a clone of one parent.
-Apples planted from seed, or "seedlings" are genetically unique, a cultivar on the other hand started from seed but was grafted for its high quality fruit producing genetically identical or cloned trees.
+Apples are not true-to-seed, meaning, when you plant an apple from seed, the result will be a different cultivar.
+It might resemble the parent fruit, but it will not be an exact replicate, much like a child is not a clone of one parent.
+Apples planted from seed, or "seedlings" are genetically unique.
+A cultivar, on the other hand, started from seed but was grafted for its high-quality fruit to produce genetically identical, or cloned, trees.
 Cultivars are named varieties we can identify, seedlings are not.

-Occasionally homesteaders would plant trees from seeds brought with them on their journey, but more often seedling trees are planted by natural means.
-Seedling trees tend to be located along roadsides, streams, railroads, or in ravines as if planted without intention.
+Occasionally, homesteaders planted trees from seeds, but more often, seedling trees have self-seeded.
+Seedling trees may be unassociated with a residence and tend to be located along roadsides, streams, railroads, or in ravines.
 They often have multiple trunks and an unruly form.
-These trees are not a known cultivar so will not be identified by physical attributes or genetic testing.
-Congratulations, this is your tree to name, cherish and propagate!
-If you believe the tree is a cultivar or are unsure of its origin move on to Step 2.
+These trees are not a known cultivar, so will not be identifiable by physical attributes or genetic testing.
+If this describes your tree, it is yours to name, cherish and propagate.
+If you believe the tree is a cultivar, or are unsure of its origin, move on to Step 2.

 Possible seedling tree growing along railroad in an open field.
 Multiple leaders (or trunks) and unruly form give additional clues this likely is not a cultivar.

 Seedling trees on steep hillside, several small trunks with multiple varieties of apples planted close together indicate one or more, if not all, of these trees are seedlings.

 Step 2.
 Consider when the tree was planted.